cceh/zenodup/README.md

 # Zenodup

-This application hat been built to upload abstracts of [DHd-Conference](https://dig-hum.de/) to [Zenodo](https://zenodo.org/).
+This application was developed to upload the abstracts of the [DHd-Conferences](https://dig-hum.de/) to [Zenodo](https://zenodo.org/).
-It is an integrated task in the workflow for collecting, structuring and publishing the conferences metadata.
-Use cases for this application are creating a valid bundle structure and interacting with the zenodo api.
+It is integrated in a workflow in order to collect, structure and publish the abstracts and the associated metadata.
+The use case for the application is on the one hand to create a valid bundle structure and on the other hand to interact with the Zenodo API.

 ## Overview

-* ``docs/``: Documentation
-* ``legacy/``: Legacy python scripts not integrated in actual workflow
+- ``legacy/``: Legacy python scripts which are not integrated in generic workflow
-* ``zenodup``: Zenodup project source code
+- ``zenodup/``: Zenodup application source code
+  - ``bundles/``: Python package to handle creation of bundle structure
+  - ``INPUT/``: Default input directory for data of conferences
+  - ``OUTPUT/``: Default output directory for data of conferences
+  - ``support/``: Default support directory

+## Requirements

+Python 3.8 or higher

 ## Installation